 5. Abbey Road Studios – Westminster, London.

-The most famous of all London studios, Abbey Road is renowned as the studio behind the Beatles’ studio-titled album, Abbey Road.
+The most famous of all London music studios, Abbey Road is renowned as the recording studio behind the Beatles’ album, Abbey Road.
 But there’s plenty more that’s embraced the magic of the Georgian building and its world-class studios.
 From ’70s masterpieces like Dark Side of the Moon to modern albums like Lady Gaga’s Born This Way, Abbey Road has always been a leader when it comes to music production.
-In recent years, it’s also played host to composers for film – for example, it was in the studios that John Williams and the London Symphony produced scores for Raiders of the Lost Ark, Harry Potter and the Prisoner of Azkaban, and most of the Star Wars films.
+In recent years, it’s also played host to composers for film – for example, it was in those walls that John Williams and the London Symphony produced scores for Raiders of the Lost Ark, Harry Potter and the Prisoner of Azkaban, and most of the Star Wars films.

 6. Olympic Sound Studios –Barnes, London.

-Now home to a two-screen cinema, café and dining room, as well as a new recording studio, Olympic Sound Studios is a great place to spend the day.
-In its heyday, this London studio was known in the industry as the equal to Abbey Road.
+Now home to a two-screen cinema, café and dining room, as well as a new recording space, Olympic Sound Studios is a great place to spend the day.
+In its heyday, this venue was known in the industry as the equal to Abbey Road.
 And it’s no surprise why – the likes of Jimi Hendrix, Led Zeppelin, the Rolling Stones and Dusty Springfield all walked out of its door with a chart-topping album in their grasp.
-Sadly, the main studio was closed in 2009, however, a smaller studio, designed with the help of the original studio members, re-opened and continues to operate to this day.
+Sadly, the main music studio was closed in 2009, however, a smaller studio, designed with the help of the original members, re-opened and continues to operate to this day.

 7. Townhouse Studios – Shepherd’s Bush, London.